-If you need a starting point, there are a number of good persona templates and creation resources available online, many of which are free.
+If you need a starting point, several good persona templates and creation resources are available online, many of which are free.

 How to leverage user personas

-Once you’ve done all of the hard work of creating personas based on real data and real customer behavior and needs, it’s time to put them to work.
+Once you’ve done all of the hard work of creating personas based on accurate data and actual customer behavior and needs, it’s time to put them to work.

 A critical part of using personas effectively is empathy.
 You need to put yourself in the mind (or shoes) of your personas so you can weigh decisions and strategies against their needs.

 A simple but effective way to do this is to ask yourself, “would [persona name] do [action]?”

 For example, if one of your personas is named Amy, you’re trying to determine if a particular marketing strategy makes sense with the group of donors Amy represents.

 Asking “Would Amy find this message compelling and donate $50?” is an excellent way to vet and confirm your ideas.

 Does Amy spend time on social media, and if so, would she interact with your brand there?

 Think of your personas like characters in a story.
 Would they identify with and like your brand image?